-1. Remove the servo horn from the steering servo.

-2. Connect the steering servo to channel 1 on the receiver.
+- 1. Remove the servo horn from the steering servo. - 2.
+Connect the steering servo to channel 1 on the receiver.
 Connect the electronic speed control (ESC) to channel 2.
-The white wire on the servo lead is positioned toward the receiver's LED.
+The white wire on the servo lead is positioned towards the receiver's LED. - 3.
+Turn the transmitter power switch on.
+Make certain the transmitter's batteries are not depleted.